Azure/AppService/_posts/2022-02-01-App Service Planned Notification Feature.md

 **Does this notification apply to all Azure services?**
 No, this notification covers only planned App Service upgrades.
 Networking, Compute, or Storage upgrades that may cause worker movement are not within the scope of these notifications.

+**Why did I not receive a notification when my App Service was upgraded?**
+There are two main reasons why customers may not receive notification of an upgrade.
+The first reason is that customers may not have followed the opt-in steps listed above.
+The second reason for not receiving upgrade notifications is the maintenance performed was part of a security patch or hotfix that may not have had enough lead time to provide notifications.
+These events should not cause any impact to current resources.

 **Can I invoke my Azure Function when a notification comes?**
 Yes, you can set up action to trigger your Azure Function or Logic App.
 It is recommended to not trigger automation based on the 7-day notiifcation as exact times may vary.
 The 7 day notification is for awareness and using the follow on notifications of before, during, and after completion will be more precise.
 Please see [Logic App sample for automatic traffic diversion for Azure App Service](https://github.com/Azure-Samples/azure-logic-app-traffic-update-samples) as an example.